-Share-based Compensation Expenses/(Benefits)
+Share-based Compensation Expenses

 For the year ended June 30, 2018, 3,352,990 options were issued to employees, executive officers and directors of Hywin Wealth Management under the 2018 Option Plan.
-There were no newly issued options for the years ended June 30, 2019 and 2020.
+There were no newly issued options since then.
 For details of the 2018 Plan, see "Item 6.
 Directors, Senior Management and Employees-B. Compensation-Share Incentive Plans-2018 Plan."
 The options granted and issued under the 2018 Option Plan were treated as liabilities as a repurchase feature was attached.
 As a result, they were measured at fair value when granted and remeasured as of each reporting date.
-For the years ended June 30, 2020, changes of fair value of the option liabilities recorded as share-based compensation benefits amounted to RMB0.4 million.
-For the year ended June 30, 2021 and 2022, RMB21.9 million and RMB7.3 million (US\$1.1 million) were recorded in share-based compensation expenses, respectively.
+For the years ended June 30, 2021, 2022 and 2023, RMB21.9 million, RMB7.3 million and RMB5.2 million (US\$0.8 million) were recorded in share-based compensation expenses, respectively.